shadow-robot/sr_experimental_documentation/docs/user_guide/1_arm_and_hand.md

 #### Configuring the network

-In order to use the robot with our driver you need to change the network setup of the robot via the pedant, performing the following steps:
+In order to use the robot with our driver you need to change the network setup of the robot via the pendant, performing the following steps:
 1. To setup the IP of the robot Press Exit on Initialization screen:

    ```eval_rst